Amanuel3065/certificate_algoNFT/README.md

 ./sandbox up testnet

 ### py-algorand-sdk installation
 * Algorand provides an SDK for Python which is available as a pip package.
 To install the Python SDK, open a terminal and run the following command.
 Using this SDK it is possible to interact with assets and transactions programatically.

+* The screenshots folder contains some snaps of transactions and assets created to explore and test this python dev. kit using notebooks.

 pip3 install py-algorand-sdk